 - $642,000 in Autism Intervention and Services for home and community-based services for 50 additional adults with autism spectrum disorder.

 We will continue to share updates about the PA budget and intellectual disability and autism services.
-Please join our mailing list if you would like to receive regular updates like this from Keystone Human Services.
+Please join our mailing list (external website) if you would like to receive regular updates like this from Keystone Human Services.

 Charles J. Hooker III